Top 22 World’s Biggest And Largest Container Ships in 2024

 20. Ever Golden

 This is another giant cargo ship with an unbelievably high DWT of 218,000 MT.
-Having a length of 400 metres and a breadth of 58.8 metres, it is longer than four football fields combined.
-She has a carrying capacity of 20,124 TEUs.
+At 400 metres long and 58.8 metres wide, it is longer than four football fields combined.
+It has a carrying capacity of 20,124 TEUs.

 It was built in 2018 by the Imabari Shipbuilding, Saijo shipyard.
-It is the first 20,000 TEU container ship built at Imabari Shipbuilding, among its sister ships, namely Ever – Goods, Genius, Given and Gifted, to be delivered to Taiwan’s cargo shipping giant EVERGREEN, which currently operates it.
+It is the first 20,000 TEU container ship built at Imabari Shipbuilding, among its sister ships, Ever—Goods, Genius, Given, and Gifted, to be delivered to Taiwan’s cargo shipping giant EVERGREEN, which currently operates it.

-It has an effective draught of 12 metres but lacks speed, with the maximum recorded speed being 11.4 nautical miles per hour.
+It has an adequate draught of 12 metres but lacks speed, with the maximum recorded speed being 11.4 nautical miles per hour.
 It carries the flag of Panama.

 21. COSCO Shipping Taurus